2 Rounds of Christmas Weekend Snow

 FIRST ALERT WEATHER DAYS: Saturday, then again Sunday into Monday

-TONIGHT: Cloudy with areas of fog elsewhere as temperatures will be fairly steady.
-Temps will slip early overnight into the teens before rising again overnight to near 30 south and near 20 north.
-Areas of freezing drizzle, sleet and light snow possible before dawn.

-CHRISTMAS EVE FRIDAY: Areas in the morning of spotty mixed precipitation and more patchy dense fog which could make for a few icy spots on the roads early.
-For the afternoon, we are expecting south wind, mild temperatures and a decent amount of sunshine south.
+CHRISTMAS EVE: For the afternoon, we are expecting south wind to shift northwesterly as a cold front pushes through.
+High temperatures for the day here in the Fargo area will peak in the early afternoon.
 Temperatures will remain in the 20s to near 30 between 11 and 1 pm.
-Then in the afternoon, COLD and GUSTY northwest wind over 30 mph will usher in falling late day temps into Christmas Day.
+Then, COLD and GUSTY northwest wind over 30 mph behind the cold front will usher in falling late day temps into Christmas Day.
 Happy holidays!

-CHRISTMAS DAY: First Alert Weather Day for snow along the South Dakota Border.
+CHRISTMAS DAY: First Alert Weather Day for snow in Southern Valley.
 Cold north wind will cause much colder weather and a chance for light snow Christmas day as well.
-It arrives mainly for our southern counties and appears light at this time.
+It arrives mainly for our southern counties and could bring 1-4″ of accumulation by the time it exits east in the early evening.
 Temperatures drop back down into the single digits and teens for daytime highs.
 A perfect day to bundle up with some hot chocolate and enjoy time with family!

-SUNDAY: First Alert Weather Day for developing late snow lasting increasing into Monday.
+SUNDAY: First Alert Weather Day for developing late snow lasting & increasing into Monday.
 Sunday morning starts cold with temperatures near zero in Fargo.
-Highs only warm into the single digits for most with a few south warming into the low teens.
+Highs only warm into the single digits for most with a few south warming into the teens or low 20s.
 There is another chance for some additional snow Sunday late.
-Accumulations will be possible.
+Accumulation will be likelyalong with travel impacts.

 MONDAY: First Alert Weather Day as wind increases and snow continues to push north and east.
-MSnow will exit north and east by mid afternoon.
+Snow will exit north and east by mid afternoon.
+Total accumulation could be as high as 5-8″ in some locations - stay tuned to your VNL weather forecast.
 Gusty northwest wind will usher in cold air...
 Then, Monday looks even colder with morning temperatures likely below or near zero and highs in the single digits on either side of zero.

 WEDNESDAY & THURSDAY: First Alert Weather Days for arctic air.
 Temperatures in the morning will dive under clear skies to the teens and even 20s BELOW both mornings.
 Wind chill values will be dangerous and highs will remain below zero for most areas.
 Also, when we get THAT COLD, expect ice crystals!